ConfusionMatrixDisplay#

 The confusion matrix as a dataframe.

-- plot(*, normalize=None, threshold_value=None, subplot_by='auto')[source]#
+- plot(*, normalize=None, threshold_value='default', subplot_by='auto')[source]#

 Plot the confusion matrix.

 In binary classification, the confusion matrix can be displayed at various decision thresholds.
 This is useful for understanding how the modelâs predictions change as the decision threshold varies.
-If no threshold is provided, the confusion matrix is displayed at the default threshold (0.5 for
+Use

-predict_probaresponse method, 0 fordecision_functionresponse method).- Parameters:
+threshold_value="default"to plot at the default threshold (0.5 forpredict_probaresponse method, 0 fordecision_functionresponse method).- Parameters:

 - normalize{âtrueâ, âpredâ, âallâ}, default=None